sidhq/YC-alum-ai-tools/CONTRIBUTING.md

 ## Guidelines for Adding a New AI Dev Tool

 When submitting a new AI development tool, please follow the [Pull Request Template](https://github.com/sidhq/yc-ai-tools/blob/main/.github/PULL_REQUEST_TEMPLATE.md) provided.
 Include all relevant information such as the name of your tool or company, a URL, a brief description, and optionally links to a demo and/or docs.
+For any new additions, please add your tool to the bottom of the appropriate category.
+The order of the tools is determined on a first-come, first-served basis.

 ## Requesting Changes to the List Structure